Welcome to BioAutoML

 Find Out More About Us

 We have been working on developing solutions to democratize AI, specifically Machine Learning (ML) in biology.
-So far, our studies have generated results that can be applied in the study of biological sequences, having a high potential to significantly reduce the experience required to use AI/ML pipelines, helping researchers in combating various problems, such as diseases that directly impact people's lives, mainly in low- and middle-income countries, giving biologists and other stakeholders, an opportunity for widespread use of these techniques.
+So far, our studies have generated solutions that can be applied in the study of biological data, having a high potential to significantly reduce the experience required to use AI/ML pipelines, helping researchers in combating various problems, such as diseases that directly impact people's lives, mainly in low- and middle-income countries, giving biologists and other stakeholders, an opportunity for widespread use of these techniques.

 BioAutoML